roytang/blog/content/notes/2016/04/715804163595223040/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/715804163595223040/
+title: ''
 ---

-RT [@usdew](https://twitter.com/usdew/): April Fools Day is the one day of the year that people critically evaluate news articles before accepting them as true.
+April Fools Day is the one day of the year that people critically evaluate news articles before accepting them as true.